dvdoug/BoxPacker/README.md

  Usage
  -----
- Just make your items implement the BoxPacker\Item and BoxPacker\Box interfaces, and then:
+ Just make your items and boxes implement the BoxPacker\Item and BoxPacker\Box interfaces, and then:

 ```php